|We have 2772 registered users|

 Tomohiro was first taught the breath of life, the first kata.
 Just as when one is born they are taught to breathe before they can cry, they must relearn how to breathe in order to gain a deeper understanding of the energies flowing inside them.
 All sorts of practices in modern-day explain how important breathing is, from martial arts, meditations, psychiatry, medicine, and even the military.
 The art of the breath can change one's perception, the atmosphere, and even the tone of action.
 From Tibetan monks drying clothes by heating up their backs, to surviving frigid temperatures naked, to striking, everything is breathing.
 It keeps you alive and it makes plants happy.
 Breathing is key, the way you breathe defines you.

 This all made sense to Tomohiro, and he quickly advanced to the second kata, the exhale.
 The act of how you push the air out of you to exert more energy into what you do, like shouting kia during a punch or humph during a kick.
 It feels more effective because it is.
 It even helps to suppress pain and allow further effort being put in than normal as well.

-Of course these were the ways things were explained to the boy without talking about mystic energies.
+Of course, these were the ways things were explained to the boy without talking about mystic energies.
 Though in time the less mundane explanations would be described to him.
-He did feel a noticable difference in himself after learning to breathe properly, the different breathing techniques and how they work.
+He did feel a noticeable difference in himself after learning to breathe properly, the different breathing techniques, and how they work.